KonduitAI/deeplearning4j-gitbook-sync/nd4j/how-to-guides/other-framework-interop/tensorflow.md

 Note, this depends on javacpp's tensorflow bindings.
 This means tensorflow's native binaries are managed by javacpp.
+Javacpp will bundle all native binaries for all platforms by default unless you specify a platform.
 You can do this by specifying a -Dplatform=your-platform-of-choice.
 You may find more [here](https://github.com/bytedeco/javacpp-presets/wiki/Reducing-the-Number-of-Dependencies) in the javacpp docs.